JBlocklove/remarkable-daily-pdf/README.md

 ```
 The embedded `date` command changes the date to the required format for each day.

-##### Document Name:
+- **Document Name:**
 ```
 What name would you like to give the downloaded documents?
 ```
 This should be set to something that changes every day, once again using something like the `date` command.

-**NOTE: Currently the scripts for adding files will ignore the file move if that file already exists.
+*NOTE: Currently the scripts for adding files will ignore the file move if that file already exists.
 In the future there can be options for overwriting or duplicating files, if requested.
-If this is something you need, please open an issue.**
+If this is something you need, please open an issue.*

 ```
 `date +'%d - %a'`
 ```
 This `date` command will resolve to the day of the month followed by day of the week.
 For example `02 - Fri`

-##### Location (Optional)
+- **Location (Optional):**
 ```
 What directory would you like it to be in?
 Leave blank if you want it to save at the top level.
 ```